Understanding Melasma: Treatment Options Including Hydroquinone and Kojic Acid

 What Causes Melasma?

-Melasma is complex and can be influenced by several factors, including:
+Melasma is a complex condition influenced by various factors, including:

 • Sun exposure